Christmas M&M Cookies

 This holiday cookie recipe is super easy, but here’s a rundown of my tips/advice for perfectly chewy, delicious cookies every time.

-- JUUUUUUST the right amount of flour.
-Too much flour = dry cookies.
+- Measure the flour carefully.
+Too much flour = dry, flavorless cookies.
 Not enough flour = greasy, thin cookies.

-- I like to use a cookie scoop to form cookies that are uniform in size.
-I used a 1.5 tablespoon cookie scoop and got 42 cookies total.
+- Use a cookie scoop to form cookies that are uniform in size.
+I used a 1.5 tablespoon cookie scoop.

 - For extra large cookies, form the dough into balls about 3 tablespoons in size.
-Make sure they’re taller than they are wide so the cookies don’t spread too flat.
+They will need about 12-14 minutes to bake.

 - After the cookies come out of the oven, place a few strategic M&Ms and chocolate chips on top of each cookie for that bakery-style, “eat-me” look.

-These Christmas M&M cookies are seriously all kinds of deliciousness.
-And if you’re looking for an easy holiday cookie that requires zero chilling, zero decorating, and all-kinds of delicious – then these M&M Christmas cookies are just the thing.
+These Christmas M&M cookies are soft, chewy and filled with M&Ms and chocolate chips.
+If you’re looking for an easy holiday cookie that requires zero chilling, zero decorating, and all-kinds of delicious – then these M&M Christmas cookies are just the thing.

 Want more easy holiday cookies?